 Communications and Media Authority, the Australian Competition and Consumer Commission, and the Office of the Australian Information Commissioner.
-Small business or not-for- profit Guidance on our small business and not-for-profit thresholds is available on our website.
+SIP C complaint A complaint about connection of a property to a qualifying telecommunications network by a member who is a statutory infrastructure provider so that a carriage service provider can provide qualifying carriage services.
+Small business or not-for- profit Guidance on our small business and not-for-profit thresholds is available on our website here .
+Statutory infrastructure provider Statutory infrastructure provider has the same meaning as in Part 19 of the Telecommunications Act 1997 (Cth).
 Telecommunications service A service that provides voice or data connectivity, including bundled and other telecommunications related services, but not including the triple zero (000) emergency service.
 A telecommunications service includes a fixed-line telephone, mobile, or internet service.
+Qualifying carriage services Qualifying carriage services has the same meaning as in Part 19 of the Telecommunications Act 1997.